Featured Photographer Luke Hayes

 What is your favourite piece of gear?

 It has to be my workhorse camera which is the Canon 5DSR.
-I find the quality of the image and detail the chip captures is very impressive.
-Also I have been using the Canon system for over ten years now and feel very comfortable using it.
-I think this would have to be combined with the Canon 24mm TSE which again is a great piece of kit for shooting architecture.
+I find the quality of the image and the detail the chip captures is very impressive.
+Also, I have been using the Canon system for over ten years now and feel very comfortable using it.
+I think this would have to be combined with the Canon 24mm TSE, which again is a great piece of kit for shooting architecture.

 A view of Chicago by Luke